mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-repository.md

 ### Add the dependency

 Once the repository is configured, you just need to add the dependency.
-In `YOUR_PROJECT_HOME/app/build.gradle` file, you need to add one line:
+In `YOUR_PROJECT_HOME/app/build.gradle` file, you need to add this line:

 ```gradle
 dependencies {